A common language, shared cultural interests, large geographical areas – Australia and the US have a lot of things in common.

 If you rock up to an Australian hotel looking for a bed for the night, you might find yourself a pint and a steak, but nowhere to lay your head.
 This is because many pubs, or bars, are referred to as hotels, but they don’t actually offer accommodation.
 However, often they do, as hotels traditionally offered a bed and a meal to weary travelers, but over the years, some pubs retained the hotel in their name, even though they no longer function as such.
 Moral of the story is always double check that your hotel is actually a hotel, and not just a pub, if you’re counting on a place to stay.

 I’ve written before about the trials and tribulations of buying a car in Australia, but before you can buy a car, one must obtain a driver’s license.
-If you already have an American license, you’re in luck- Australia and the US have a reciprocal arrangement, whereby you can show your US license, take an eye test, pay the fee, and automatically gain a full (unrestricted) Australian license.
+If you already have an American license, you’re in luck- Australia and the US have a reciprocal arrangement.
+You can show your US license, take an eye test, pay the fee, and automatically gain a full (unrestricted) Australian license.
 This is a really simple and straightforward process.

 However, if you don’t yet have a license, the Australian process is a lot more cumbersome and time-consuming than the American way.
 Straight from the Department of Roads and Maritime Services, these are the steps one must take to get a license: